-New Zealand is geologically active.
-This is because it sits across the boundary between the Indo-Australian and Pacific tectonic plates.
-These moving plates create huge forces that have shaped our spectacular landscape; uplifting mountains, carving out lakes and rivers and creating our rugged coastline.
+These moving plates create huge forces that have shaped spectacular landscapes; uplifting mountains, carving out lakes and rivers and creating rugged coastlines.
 These forces continue to form the land today and can also cause frequent earthquakes, landslides, volcanic eruptions, hydrothermal activity and even tsunami.

 A tsunami is a series of powerful ocean surges caused by a large volume of the ocean floor being displaced – often by an undersea earthquake or landslide.
 Most tsunamis are similar to very strong, fast tides, rather than waves.
 The larger ones can travel a long way inland.
 Much of the damage from tsunamis is caused by the erosion generated by the strong currents and floating debris.

 When molten material (magma) reaches the earth’s surface a volcano is formed.
 A volcano will erupt fragmented rock and magma (ash) and release steam and gases.
 New Zealand’s volcanoes are often active and are constantly monitored, for example Ruapehu, Tongariro and White Island.

 Iceland has many active volcanoes because of its location on the mid-Atlantic Ridge, a divergent tectonic boundary, and its location over a hotspot.
 The island has 30 active volcanic systems.
 Ash from eruptions can spread over large distances so can affect people living a long way from the eruption.
 Hazards also exist close to the active vent(s).